-In this GPS Origins DNA Kit review, we’ll look the test kit and what the results look like, exploring if this is the best test kit for the money, or if others are a better use of your money.
+In this GPS Origins DNA test Kit review, we’ll look at what the company offers, what the results look like, and explore whether or not this is the best test kit for your money, or if others offer a better value.

 The GPS Origins kit contains the following: